vkcode7/cpp/lc/SlidingWindow/Graph.md

 The DFS approach is chosen for its simplicity and recursive elegance, but BFS is equally valid and may be preferred for finding the shortest path in an unweighted graph.

-# 797. All Paths From Source to Target - Backtracking, Depth-First Search, Breadth-First Search, Graph
+# 797. All Paths From Source to Target - Breadth-First Search [Easy]

 This document describes the solution to the "All Paths From Source to Target" problem (LeetCode #797).